 The Company has a long-term four-pronged business strategy that focuses on the acquisition, leasing and management, redevelopment and development of Regional Shopping Centers.
-Although the Company believes that overall regional shopping center fundamentals in its markets appear to be improving, the Company expects that its results for 2021 will be negatively impacted by the COVID-19 pandemic, Anchor closures and tenant bankruptcies, among other factors.
+Although overall regional town center fundamentals in its markets continued to improve during the third quarter, the Company expects that its results for the remainder of 2021 will be negatively impacted by the COVID-19 pandemic, reduced occupancy relative to pre-COVID levels and Anchor closures, among other factors.